nsu-syspro/haskell-trees-wwshjts/README.md

 > - Trees are inherently *immutable* and *persistent* which allows them to be efficiently used
 >   and reused in pure functions (it is also possible to implement immutable and persistent
 >   hash map, for example with [hash array mapped trie](https://en.wikipedia.org/wiki/Hash_array_mapped_trie),
->   but the implementation because much more involved and complicated)
+>   but the implementation becomes much more involved and complicated)
 >
 > Of course some applications really require faster element lookup and for such cases
 > (provided keys are hashable and their ordering is not required) there is established